Electric Vehicle Tax Credits and Rebates Explained

 This tax credit is available to car purchasers only.
 If you lease a car, the leasing company gets the tax credit, which is why several dealers are offering attractive leasing options.
 They are passing at least some of the value of the tax credit onto the terms of the lease.

 You should know that the federal tax credits are going to be reduced and phased out for each manufacturer when that company sells 200,000 units in America.
 After that carmakers sell 200,000 EVs, the tax credit for that carmaker will stay fully in place for 3 months, then cut in half for 6 months, then cut in half again for 3 months, and then it expires.
 As of July 2018, Tesla has sold 200,000 EVs.
-General Motors (which makes the Chevrolet Bolt and Volt) and Nissan will probably sell their 200,000th car in the next few months.
-If you buy or lease a Bolt, Volt, or LEAF by the end of 2018, we are confident that the federal tax credits will be at the full $7,500 (if your tax liability allows for that).
+General Motors (which makes the Chevrolet Bolt and Volt) sol its 200,000th car in the fourth quarter of 2018, so its federal tax credit will be cut in half starting on April 1, 2019.
+Of the car manufacturers in our program, Nissan is next in line to hit the 200,000-car-mark, but it's unclear when that will occur.
+We'll update this page as we learn more!

 Keep that in mind as you decide on which EV to buy or lease.
 It's an important consideration if you're waiting a few years to buy or if you prefer to lease now and buy later, with an eye towards getting an EV that is even better than what’s available today.
 We can expect quality improvements and several more choices by 2020, but it’s anyone’s guess at what an EV will cost then and what federal incentives will be available.